 The conflict in North America began in 1754, following prolonged border disputes between British and French colonists.
 It was known locally as the French and Indian War (1754-63).

-Both sides raised their own troops and were supported by military units from their parent nations and by Native American allies.
+Both sides raised their own troops and were supported by military units from their parent nations and by indigenous American allies.

-At the beginning of the war, the British Army learned some harsh lessons.
-In July 1755, a force under Major-General Edward Braddock was advancing to attack Fort Duquesne - established by the French in what grew to become the city of Pittsburgh, USA - when it was ambushed by French and Native Americans in the forests by the Monongahela River.
+Early in the war, the British Army learned some harsh but valuable lessons.
+In July 1755, a force under Major-General Edward Braddock was advancing to attack Fort Duquesne - established by the French in what grew to become the modern-day city of Pittsburgh, USA - when it was ambushed by French and indigenous American troops in the forests around the Monongahela River.

 For the next couple of years, the conflict in North America was marked by skirmishing and raiding, as each side attacked the other’s forts and settlements.
 The French went on to win further victories at Oswego (1756) and Fort William Henry (1757).